-Kinkaid Private Care Provides Medical Detox for Alcohol Withdrawals
+Kinkaid Private Care Coordinates Medical Detox for Alcohol Withdrawals

-Kinkaid Private Care is a full service concierge nursing service with extensively trained and experienced detox nurses who know how to treat alcohol withdrawal symptoms at home.
+Kinkaid Private Care coordinates extensively trained and experienced detox nurses who know how to treat alcohol withdrawal symptoms at home.
 With a multidisciplinary approach to the detox process, the medical team, headed by a board certified physician, will provide all the therapeutic and concierge and holistic services available to ensure a comfortable alcohol detox.
-For more information about at-home alcohol detox, contact Kinkaid Private Care today at
+For more information about the coordination of at home alcohol detox, contact Kinkaid Private Care today at (877) 388-6373.